Biometria-se/grizzly/docs/site/development/guide.md

 ### Tag Management

-The `setup-release` action creates tags during the job and manages them in a cleanup phase:
+The `release` action creates tags during the job and manages them in a cleanup phase:

 - **Success**: Tag is pushed to the repository
 - **Failure**: Tag is deleted locally (not pushed)